 HAIM’s debut album, Days Are Gone, was released in 2013 it stroke massive commercial and critical acclaim, often cited as one of the best albums of the year, its flagship single Forever, was compared to Fleetwood Mac and Michael Jackson’s Wanna Be Starting Something.
 Undoubtedly so, the band’s upbeat and fresh sound bridged eighties an nineties pop with rock undertones, with soothing harmonies, their slick and breezy music and style are more than enough reason to stick around.
 Their second album, Something to Tell You received similar reviews with Jenn Pelly, a Pitchfork critic stating “Beat by beat, Haim are the classic sound of heartbreak alleviated, if only for a moment”.
-Although delayed due to the COVID-19 outbreak, their third and most recent studio album, Women in Music Pt.
+Although the release was delayed, their third and most recent studio album, Women in Music Pt.
 III is finally out, once again meeting with universal acclaim.

 Commercially and critically successful, it is clear that HAIM’s sound is one to look out for, voted as Best New Festival artist by NME in 2013, the band is now renowned as one of the best live experiences of the decade.
 Coming in with an uncanny synchronicity and unbelievable stage chemistry, the band brings a live experience unlike any other.
 With old school rock combined with newer elements of synth-pop, the trio of sisters provide listeners with a novel, groovy and glossy experience that only these sisters provide.
 It would be hard not to find a likable aspect to HAIM, their notorious blend already holds a frisson of legend, we’re positive they just need more time in the game.